hartenthaler/hh_extended_family/readme.md

 You can do this via a pull request (if you know how) or by e-mail.
 Updated translations will be included in the next release of this module.

-There are now, beside English and German, translations to
+There are now, besides English and German, translations to
 * Catalan by @bernatbanyuls
 * Chinese by @olor (=iyoua)
 * Czech by @jpretired